drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Why Chiral Drugs?

-Biological receptors are chiral and involve a high degree of stereoselectivity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/why-chiral-drugs-0a6b683b'><i class='fa fa-play' aria-hidden='true'></i></button>Biological receptors are chiral and involve a high degree of stereoselectivity.
 Chiral molecules are often used in drug research because of their 3D molecular arrangement, which is particularly adapted for meeting the stereochemical requirements of the receptor.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer